panzarino/panzarino.github.io/source/_posts/2016-02-05-mlbgame-release.md

 For this example, we will be working with a single Mets (my favorite team) game from this season (2015) on August 10.
 To start, we use the `day` function to get the data from a single day (use the `games` function to get games from multiple days).
-Because this function returns a list of games due to multiple games occurring on the same day, we must only select the first game in the list, becuase that is the game that we want
+Because this function returns a list of games due to multiple games occurring on the same day, we must only select the first game in the list, because that is the game that we want
 (with the way we use the `day` function there will only be one game in the list).
 So, we know the team and the date of the game, but we do not know if that team was home or away.
 Instead of having to find out this information, we can set both home and away to "Mets", and mlbgame will find a game where the Mets are either home or away.